Many people have a firm view on sharks; however, the following shark attack statistics will highlight the truth behind these majestic creatures.

 In a piece published by the Smithsonian Ocean, it was reported that anywhere between 1.3 and 2.7 million sharks are killed every year for their fins.

 In shark finning, sharks are caught, their finds are removed, and the shark is returned to the ocean, alive, and left behind to drown.

-Overfishing Has Dropped the Level of Sharks by 60-70% (Smithsonian Ocean)
+Overfishing Has Dropped the Level of Sharks by 71% Since 1970 (Nature)

-Research released in 2021 and published on Maritime Executive confirms that wild shark populations have dropped by 71% since 1970.
+Research released in 2021 and published by Nature confirms that wild shark populations have dropped by 71% since 1970.
 The main reason behind this is the continued expansion of commercial fishing zones.

 Overfishing of the oceans has seen a vast reduction in the amount of food available for most sharks.
 The follow-on from this is more sharks are dying, which, coupled with the relatively slow reproduction rate, means there are fewer sharks swimming in our oceans.